 2. Nickel and diming.

 I am constantly amazed at men and women who make in excess of $200,000 a year, and who still count every single penny when it comes to splitting kids expenses.
-One of my friends (whose husband is in that category) got an email from her ex that she owed him 82 cents.
+One of my friends (whose ex husband is extremely wealthy) got an email from him that she owed him 82 cents.
 I swear I’m not kidding.
 The nickel and diming is really disgusting to me.

 3. Being rude and angry in front of the kids.

 This is by far the worst one.
 Why do adults put themselves and their emotions ahead of their children??
 Even more so, why can’t people let their anger and resentment go?
 Do you hold onto it forever?
 I just don’t get it.
 It’s so sad to me and knowing it’s hurting children drives me insane, because they do feel it.
-The fact that one of their parents hates the other is embedded in their core, and strikes at their hearts, and they will feel that for the rest of their lives.
-So, people, get over it!
-Think of your kids, not yourself.
+The fact that one of their parents hates the other is embedded in their core, and strikes at their hearts, and it is so upsetting to them.
+Remember that they are grieving, too.

 4. Acting like their job is more important than yours

-This comes down to just being plain old self-centered, and not having the ability to see that your spouse has a job, too.
+This comes down to just being plain old self-centered, and not having the ability to see that you have a job, too.
 We are all trying to make money and do our jobs to the best of our abilities.
 Is one person’s job more important than the other’s because he or she makes more money?
 Absolutely not.

 5. Attorneys fees.